 Visit a Brewery

-A brewery tour is one of the top all-season first date ideas for liquor enthusiasts.
-It’s a win-win situation: you can drink the latest IPAs and ciders while getting to know one other.
+A brewery tour is one of the top all-season first-date ideas for liquor enthusiasts.
+It’s a win-win situation: you can drink the latest IPAs and ciders while getting to know one another.

 Play a few video games